 Hardware required for this project:

 The DV-Mega comes with basic fitting instructions which explain how to fit the modem board to the Raspberry Pi.
-The DV-Mega board fits directly to the Raspberry Pi I/O pins as shown below, it is very simple to install.
+The DV-Mega board fits directly to the Raspberry Pi I/O pins as shown below, it's straightforward to install.

 I observed ESD precautions when handling the Raspberry Pi and DV-Mega boards.
 I think this is important to avoid any potential future issues.